GrainLearning/grainLearning/docs/source/tutorials.rst

         model.sim_data = np.array(data)

-A calibration tool can be initialized by defining all the necessary input in a dictionary and passing it to the constructor of :class:`.CalibrationToolbox`.
+A calibration tool can be initialized by defining all the necessary input in a dictionary and passing it to the constructor of :class:`.BayesianCalibration`.

 .. code-block:: python